fiduh/aws-networking-modules/README.md

 2. Increment the minor version for new features that are backwards-compatible (e.g.,`v1.0.8 -> 1.1.0`).
 3. Increment the major version for any backwards-incompatible changes (e.g.`1.0.8 -> 2.0.0`).

 The version is defined using Git tags.
-Use GitHub to create a release, which will have the effect of adding a git tag.
+Use GitHub UI to create a release, which will create a tag under the hood, or you can use the Git CLI:

+'''
+git tag -a "v0.0.1" -m "First release" git push --follow-tags

+'''

 #### License